supermarsx/automidi/readme.md

 ### API key

-Every request to the server, including WebSocket connections, must include the server's API key.
-When the server starts it prints this key to the console.
-You can also set it explicitly via the `API_KEY` environment variable.
-Configure the frontend in the **Settings** panel so the `API key` field matches the value logged by the server.
-A mismatched key will result in the connection being rejected with a `401` response.
+By default the server accepts requests without authentication.
+Set the `API_KEY` environment variable to require a matching key on all requests, including WebSocket connections.
+When `LOG_API_KEY=true` the server prints the active key to the console.
+Configure the frontend in the **Settings** panel so the `API key` field matches this value, otherwise the connection will be rejected with a `401` response.

 ### Shell command security